-The GICHD’s team works to improve and increase the effectiveness of survey and clearance systems in humanitarian demining.
-By combining efficient methods and procedures with modern information management tools, existing survey and clearance methods can be significantly improved.
-The GICHD conducts training sessions and provides operational support and advice to operators in mine-affected countries.
+The GICHD works to improve and increase the efficiency and effectiveness of survey and clearance operations.
+By combining these methods and procedures with modern information management tools, results can be significantly improved.
+This is done through training courses and by providing operational support and advice to both National Mine Action Authorities and operators in mine/ERW-affected countries.
 The team participates in tests of survey and clearance systems and assists in bridging the gap between operators, researchers, development institutions, manufacturers, national authorities and donors.
-GICHD also assists United Nations Mine Action Service (UNMAS) in maintaining the International Mine Action Standards (IMAS) series.
+The Centre also assists the United Nations Mine Action Service (UNMAS) in maintaining the International Mine Action Standards (IMAS) series.

-New technologies are used, tested and developed within the context of manual clearance, animal detection and mechanical systems.
+New technologies are developed, tested and used within the context of manual clearance, animal detection and mechanical systems.
 The GICHD acts as an interface between researchers, manufacturers and field operators to avoid spending funds on duplications or developing non-applicable technical solutions.
-To this end, the GICHD aims to:
+To this end the GICHD:

 Manual mine clearance methods have not changed significantly since World War II.
-Techniques continue to rely on deminers working along marked lanes using metal detectors, prodders, rakes or excavation kits until a suspicious object is encountered.
-Although relatively slow progress is made with these methods, they are widely used by mine action programmes due to the high levels of confidence associated with the land they release.
-Manual deminers create and clear lanes and grid systems, performing targeted and systematic investigations as well as area clearance.
-For safety, deminers are usually placed in a defined distance from each other.
-Once a suspicious object is discovered, the deminer then carefully excavates around the object and, if it appears to be a mine or an item of explosive ordnance, it is either blown up in situ or defused and destroyed at the end of day.
+Techniques continue to rely on deminers working along marked lanes using metal detectors, prodders, rakes and excavation tools to identify, remove and dispose of landmines/ERW.
+Although relatively slow progress is made with manual clearance, the method is widely used by mine action programmes due to the high level of confidence associated with the land they clear.
+Manual deminers establish lanes and grid systems, conducting targeted and systematic investigations as well as area clearance.
+To ensure safety, deminers are required to maintain a predetermined distance between each other, usually 25 meters apart.
+Once a mine/ERW is identified, the deminer carefully excavates it.
+Depending on the type of mine/ERW, it is either blown up in situ or neutralized/disarmed and disposed of at the end of each working day.

-ADS can greatly increase the effectiveness and efficiency of survey and mine clearance operations.
-The animal most commonly used for mine detection is the dog, owing to its proven ability to work with and be trained by humans.
-Rats are also used.
-Dogs and rats are trained to detect speciﬁc odours associated with explosives.
-The animals tend to be at their best when indicating individual mines or within minefield boundaries, rather than in areas of dense concentrations of mines.
-Animals can be very useful in technical survey roles.
-Other recommended tasks for ADS could include
+If trained and tested in accordance with IMAS, ADS have the potential to increase the effectiveness and efficiency of TS and clearance operations.
+The animal most commonly used for mine/ERW detection is the dog, owing to its proven ability to work with and be trained by humans.
+Rats can also be used.
+Dogs and rats are trained to detect various types of explosives or other material associated with mines/ERW.
+The animals tend to be more effective in low-density or individual mines/ERW within SHA/CHA boundaries, rather than in areas of high-density contamination.
+Dogs are particularly useful for TS operations.
+They have the ability to cover large areas much faster than manual deminers.
+Other recommended tasks for ADS could include:

-ADS cannot replace deminers, but they are a powerful tool when used in combination with manual and mechanical systems and can significantly increase the productivity of a demining programme.
+ADS are a powerful tool with operational added value when used in combination with manual and mechanical systems.
+They have the potential to can significantly increase the productivity of TS and clearance operations.

-Mechanical demining systems can greatly increase the effectiveness and efficiency of mine clearance operations.
+Mechanical demining systems can greatly increase the effectiveness and efficiency of mine/ERW clearance operations.
 A variety of mechanical systems are manufactured to destroy and detonate mines.
-Mechanical systems can be highly cost-effective components in a demining programme.
-They can greatly accelerate the progress of other assets, through removing vegetation and tripwires and breaking up soil in support of Animal detection systems (ADS) and manual demining.
-They can play a crucial role in technical survey and, in some cases, can be used as a primary clearance method.
-Today, a multitude of mechanical systems are available on the market.
+Machines have the potential to accelerate the progress of other assets through removing vegetation and tripwires and breaking up soil in support of manual deminers and ADS.
+They play a crucial role in the Systematic investigation variant of TS.
 Today, a multitude of mechanical systems are available on the market, including: